Last Updated on July 7, 2020 by Camilla Gill

 Rome wasn’t built in a day but yet it seems the modern world has forgotten this fact.

-It’s something I call
+It’s something I call the microwave generation.

 We want everything now, now, now.
 And we want everything with minimal input from us.
 Similar to cooking with a microwave.